 The crowds weren’t as bad as they could have been.
 Since we were there so early, the sun had enough time to peak through the Parisian clouds.
 It was warm, and the greens of the shrubberies popped.
 I saw people dressed as pale, white clowns roaming around, hassling the tourists.

-As much as my parents had warned me about gypsies, it took Dounia running up to me and shaking my arm about it for me to figure out who these clowns were.
+The clowns seemed like an odd addition to the gothic church.
 When I got close to one, I could see the paint dripping from his face.
 He reminded me of the costumed people you can find in Times Square, New York: dirty, but more sinister because of the clown makeup.
 I think I saw more than one reach around into someone’s pocket, only to get pushed or slapped away.
 I avoided them at all costs.
-This was one travel tale I didn’t need to explain to my parents.
+This was one tale I didn’t need to explain to my parents.

 The Ultimate Gothic Cathedral